Zeroth law of thermodynamics: Dependence on the existence of walls permeable only to heat

 It is possible to develop the whole theory without assuming the existence of heat, that is of a quantity that is of a different nature from the normal mechanical quantities.

-It is the opinion of Lieb and Yngvason (1999) that the derivation from statistical mechanics of the law of entropy increase is a goal that has so far eluded the deepest thinkers.
-Thus the idea remains open to consideration that the existence of heat and temperature are needed as coherent primitive concepts for thermodynamics, as expressed, for example, by Maxwell and Planck.
+It is the opinion of Elliott H. Lieb and Jakob Yngvason (1999) that the derivation from statistical mechanics of the law of entropy increase is a goal that has so far eluded the deepest thinkers.
+Thus the idea remains open to consideration that the existence of heat and temperature are needed as coherent primitive concepts for thermodynamics, as expressed, for example, by Maxwell and Max Planck.
 On the other hand, Planck (1926) clarified how the second law can be stated without reference to heat or temperature, by referring to the irreversible and universal nature of friction in natural thermodynamic processes.

 History

 Writing long before the term "zeroth law" was coined, in 1871 Maxwell discussed at some length ideas which he summarized by the words "All heat is of the same kind".
 Modern theorists sometimes express this idea by postulating the existence of a unique one-dimensional hotness manifold, into which every proper temperature scale has a monotonic mapping.
 This may be expressed by the statement that there is only one kind of temperature, regardless of the variety of scales in which it is expressed.
 Another modern expression of this idea is that "All diathermal walls are equivalent".
 This might also be expressed by saying that there is precisely one kind of non-mechanical, non-matter-transferring contact equilibrium between thermodynamic systems.

-According to Sommerfeld, Fowler coined the term zeroth law of thermodynamics while discussing the 1935 text by Meghnad Saha and B.N.
+According to Sommerfeld, Ralph H. Fowler coined the term zeroth law of thermodynamics while discussing the 1935 text by Meghnad Saha and B.N.
 Srivastava.

 They write on page 1 that "every physical quantity must be measurable in numerical terms".
 They presume that temperature is a physical quantity and then deduce the statement "If a body A is in temperature equilibrium with two bodies B and C, then B and C themselves are in temperature equilibrium with each other".
 Then they italicize a self-standing paragraph, as if to state their basic postulate: